 You can make stories like this possible.

-"Talking about it helps - don't be afraid to talk to somebody.
-If the first person you reach out to doesn't give you the help or the support you need, don't give up.
-Keep trying and you will find those people who will support you.
-It’s okay to not be okay.
+Elsie’s message to those suffering with mental illness comes from a place of understanding, "It’s okay to not be okay.
 You're going to have really bad days, but you're also going to have really good days and those days are worth fighting for.
 It's so important to focus on the positives and what you love to do, even though that's hard sometimes.
 You have to keep remembering why you are fighting, and focus on them.
 Surround yourself with the people who accept you for who you are, who are going to support your dreams, and who will care for and love you.
 Don't let people or things bring you down even though that will be hard sometimes.
 You just have to persevere through it and NEVER give up."